-OWS' shared message that "greed is not good" dovetails perfectly with the biggest attitude shift identified in the CNN poll, which found that 54% of those surveyed think Wall Street bankers and brokers do not act in the nation's collective economic welfare.
-That compares with just 30% in 1990.
+OWS' shared message that "greed is not good" dovetails perfectly with the biggest attitude shift identified in the CNN poll, which found that 54 percent of those surveyed think Wall Street bankers and brokers do not act in the nation's collective economic welfare.
+That compares with just 30 percent in 1990.

 The ridiculous misrepresentation of OWS was never more evident than on Oct.
 5, when organized labor joined OWS in Lower Manhattan to protest Wall Street greed.
 The rally drew more than 30,000 people and produced one of the biggest politicial marches I've ever seen in Manhattan outside of a parade, and I've been living in and visiting New York City on and off since I was 8 years old.

 Unlike New York City Mayor Michael Bloomberg, who grew up in Boston, I attended high school in the Bronx and college in Harlem.
-Unlike his kids, I didn't go to privates school, I attended the public school system created for the rest of us by the ruling 1%.
+Unlike his kids, I didn't go to some elite private school, I attended the public school system.

 Incredibly, all of the major media vastly understated the crowd size, which they listed as 5,000.
 Even worse, they didn't cite a source for the 5,000 figure, which suggests it originated with someone influential who declined to give their name.